planetearp/hello-world/README.md

 # hello-world
-One small step to man
+One small step for a man
-ground control to major Tom
+Ground control to major Tom